AriFordsham/GHCWiki/commentary/source-tree.md

 ## `driver/`

-This contains some simple wrapper programs that are only used on windows.
-They invoke the various GHC binaries correctly such as `ghc`, `ghci`, `haddock` and `gcc`.
+This contains some simple wrapper programs and scripts, for example the `ghci` wrapper that invokes the `ghc` binary with the `--interactive` flag.
+These wrappers tend to be executable programs on Windows and scripts on Unix systems.

 ## `ghc-tarballs/`